datastax/cpp-driver/cpp-driver/topics/configuration/README.md

 cluster.

 Without additional configuration the C/C++ driver defaults to using Datacenter-aware load balancing with token-aware routing.
-Meaning the driver will only send queries to nodes in the local datacenter (for local consistency levels) and it will use the primary key of queries to route them directly to the nodes where the corresponding data is located.
+This means that driver will only send queries to nodes in the local datacenter (for local consistency levels) and it will use the primary key of queries to route them directly to the nodes where the corresponding data is located.